Title: On the Wings of Unexpected Change

 “Obviously with that growl,” Zelenka agreed, looking under the table as well.
 “But his ATA does work, even while he is furry?”

-“He overrode me locking the door to keep him out when I wasn’t certain what he was,” Rodney said.
-“Plus when Baxter came over, he got the door to open only a couple of inches so he could see I was still alive.”
+“He overrode me locking the door to keep him out when I wasn’t certain what he was,” Rodney confirmed.
+“Plus when Baxter originally came over, he got the door to open only a couple of inches so he could see I was still alive.”

 Zelenka looked out the door where the minion had disappeared after delivering the stew.
 “His name is Banner, but yes.
 It sounds as if the Major is in full control.”